 Monitoring the numbers and distribution of UK sharks is critical if they are to be managed effectively.
 Both Georgia and Bryce believe that recreational sea anglers are valuable stakeholders in UK shark fisheries and should be included in shark monitoring and management.
 If you fish for any shark species recreationally in the UK please take the time to participate in this survey

-Hannah Rudd, Campaigns Officer, Angling Trust said “We are excited to be working with both Georgia and Bryce through this partnership between anglers and researchers to better understand sharks in the UK.
+Hannah Rudd, Policy & Advocacy Manager, Angling Trust said “We are excited to be working with both Georgia and Bryce through this partnership between anglers and researchers to better understand sharks in the UK.
 There are still many questions that remain to be answered about their life histories and ecology, and anglers are a vital element to solving these puzzles.
 We encourage recreational sea anglers to get involved by participating in the survey and look forward to sharing the results and future opportunities with you as we go forward with this collaboration.”

 About the Researchers